 Switches, printers, access points etc. (SNMP)

-This “account” is really just a public string.
-Default is usually “Public”, but could’ve been changed manually by you at some point.
+This “account” is a public string.
+Default is usually “Public”, but could have been changed by your organization at some point.

 You can also find more information about read accounts, targets and the Discovery Manager here.